 International hospitality is provided to delegations from overseas audit institutions who have an interest in the UK approach to public audit or who have commissioned work from us.
 In addition, the NAO hosts a number of conferences aimed at increasing the take up of recommendations we make in the course of our work and at spreading good practice.
 We have not included the costs of hospitality provided in connection with such events.

-Hospitality provided and given by the C&AG and NAO senior managers 1 April 2015 – present
+Hospitality provided and received by the C&G, NAO senior management, and board member 1 April 2015 – present